Senior Technical Trainer

 I received my Ph.D. in the field of Cognitive Robotics from Umeå University, Sweden.
 In the course of my PhD, I was involved in the Marie Curie Initial Training Network INTeractive RObotics (INTRO) as an Early Stage Researcher.
 My main research topics are developing techniques for robot learning, based on Learning from Demonstration and Imitation by utilizing various aspects of human-robot interaction.

 I received my Bachelor's degree in Computer's Hardware Engineering and my Master's degree in Artificial Intelligence and Robotics in 2003 and 2006, respectively.
-During my undergraduate studies, I developed my programming and problem solving skills that led to design and implementation of the first Iranian intelligent humanoid robot (Firatelloid) in year 2002.
-While pursuing my Master's degree, I started to teach various courses in programming languages, large scale application development and web design at domestic and international educational IT institutes.
+During my undergraduate studies, I developed my programming and problem solving skills that led to design and implementation of the first Iranian intelligent humanoid robot (Firatelloid).

 FDM Group, Toronto, ON